 We offer family discounts for families with multiple children who take classes.

-Do you have recitals
+Do you have recitals or performances?

 hold an annual dance recital where all students get to show off the skills they learned all in year in a professional performance

 setting.
 For our more information on our annual recital, visit our Recital Info page.